FlorianLindinger/PyApp-Template/README.md

 - Ready to use: **Just insert your python code file** and optionally quickly change settings like python version or app name.
 - **Ready-to-use settings file** (many file formats available) for user interaction with shortcuts to the settings file and improved string conversion to floats (simple math operations and scientific notations).
 - **Runs fully accessible source code**.
 This template makes python files behave effectively as if they were compiled with an included python environment while remaining 100% accessible, avoiding compilation time, and not making user modifications more complex.
-- **Quality of life features for python environment managment** (under code/dev_tools: Environment reset, pip-install-launcher, saving of current packages, auto-installing packages needed in python files,...)
+- **Quality of life features for python environment management** (under `code/developer_tools`: environment reset, pip-install launcher, saving current packages, auto-installing packages needed in Python files, ...)
 - Instructions and **utilities to generate proper icon files** from images and automatic inclusion in the shortcuts
 - Option to **change icon, title, and colors** of the python-launched **terminal**.
 - Automatic generation of **shortcuts** with icons that **can be added to the taskbar**.
 Usually it is not possible to have multiple shortcuts on the taskbar with **custom icons** that launch python/batch files.